jmtsuji/chlorobia-cyc2-genomics/Data_analysis_pipeline/06_comparative_genomics/README.md

 conda deactivate
 ```
 Use this environment via `conda activate genome_comparison` (as shown below).
-This is used for all analyses except for the BackBLAST core module, which has its own conda env (as shown below)
+This is used for all analyses except for the BackBLAST core module and GToTree, which have their own conda envs (as shown below)

 ## Download *Chlorobia* genomes